 Biodiversity Management Research Degrees

-PhD & MSc by research with an interdisciplinary and international focus.
-Providing training for conservation practitioners.
+PhD & MSc by research with an interdisciplinary, international focus.

 The varied research interests of our academic staff allows us to offer supervision of research on a wide variety of projects on different organisms or systems and in different habitats and countries.
 Hence, there are specific research projects underway on species conservation, wildlife management law, tourism and conservation, and the sustainable uses of biodiversity.